OmalleyTomas98/EmergingTechnologiesTasks/README.md

 ## Task 1

 Created a jupyter journal with  a Python function called sqrt2 that calculates and prints to the screen the square root of 2 to 100 decimal places.
-Your code should not depend on any module from the standard library1 or otherwise.
+My code did  not depend on any module from the standard library1 or otherwise.
 You should research the task first and include references and a description of your algorithm.The notebook can be found in Task folder 1.
 [Task folder 1](https://github.com/OmalleyTomas98/EmergingTechnologiesTasks/blob/main/TASK1/squareRootProblem.ipynb)

 ## Task 2